 Homilies

-Homily for the Solemnity of Christ the King of the Universe, November 26, 2023
+Homily for the Solemnity of the Most Holy Trinity, May 26, 2024

 Homilies